YtLg/Monochrome/README.md

 ## Introduction

-This is a puzzle platformer revolving around two colours, and was my HackNotts '24 submission.
+This is a platformer made with the intention of being difficult, revolving around swapping between two colours.
+This was my HackNotts '24 submission and won Best First Hack.

 ## How to Play